-We may approve an impact report if it is satisfied that 'the project impact report demonstrates a reasonably accurate and reliable estimate of greenhouse gas emission reduction2.
+We may approve an impact report if it is satisfied that 'the project impact report demonstrates a reasonably accurate and reliable estimate of greenhouse gas emission reduction'2.
 If it is not satisfied, we may reject an impact report after also having regard to the AM&VP's report.

-2.4.
-Independent M&V advice recommended
+1.4 Independent M&V advice recommended

-The AM&VP must be completely independent of any project they assess: they cannot have any influence on the AP's project, and can only be involved after the impact report has been created.
+The AM&VP must be completely independent of any project they assess.
+They cannot have any influence on the AP's project, and can only be involved after the impact report has been written.